Set-builder notation: Sets defined by a predicate

 The vertical bar (or colon) is a separator that can be read as "such that", "for which", or "with the property that".
 The formula Φ(x) is said to be the rule or the predicate.
 All values of x for which the predicate holds (is true) belong to the set being defined.
 All values of x for which the predicate does not hold do not belong to the set.
 Thus $\{x \mid \Phi(x)\}$ is the set of all values of x that satisfy the formula Φ. It may be the empty set, if no value of x satisfies the formula.

 Specifying the domain

-A domain E can appear on the left of the vertical bar:
+A domain Ethat is a set to which the notation defines a subsetcan appear on the left of the vertical bar: